karlpip/merge_lists/README.md

 ## Reliability
 Since the length of the interval input list is determined during runtime the needed memory is allocated on the heap, which is expensive.
 It should be noted that the golang-GC does a new cycle everytime the heap usage doubles.
-So in case this program does something else after parsing a huge input list, the memory for the intervals wont get freed for a long time.
+So in case this program does something else after parsing a huge input list, the memory for the intervals might wont get freed for a long time.

 ## Usage
 ./merge_lists -input="[1,5] [2,3]"